Supreme Court Clears Way For Federal Executions To Resume

 Ruth Friedman, director of the Federal Capital Habeas Project, is an attorney for Lee.
 She says there's a myth that the federal death penalty is the "gold standard" of capital punishment systems.

-"The federal death penalty is arbitrary, racially-biased, and rife with poor lawyering and junk science.
+"The federal death penalty is arbitrary, racially biased, and rife with poor lawyering and junk science.
 Problems unique to the federal death penalty include over-federalization of traditionally state crimes and restricted judicial review," Friedman said in a statement Monday.

-"Despite these problems, and even as people across the country are demanding that leaders rethink crime, punishment, and justice, the government is barreling ahead with its plans to carry out the first federal executions in 17 years," she added.
+"Despite these problems, and even as people across the country are demanding that leaders rethink crime, punishment, and justice, the government is barreling ahead with its plans to carry out the first federal executions in 17 years."

 Federal executions have been rare since the government reinstated them in 1988.
 There have been three such executions since then, all during the George W. Bush administration.
 One of those put to death was Timothy McVeigh, convicted of the Oklahoma City bombing in which 168 people were killed.

-As NPR has reported, President Barack Obama ordered a review in 2014 of how the death penalty is applied in the U.S., after a bungled state execution in Oklahoma.
-In that case, medical officials had difficulty inserting the IV, and it ultimately took more than an hour after the execution was scheduled to start for the man to die.
+As NPR has reported, President Barack Obama ordered a review in 2014 of how the death penalty is applied in the U.S. after a bungled state execution in Oklahoma.
+In that case, medical officials had difficulty inserting an IV, and it ultimately took more than an hour after the execution was scheduled to start for the man to die.

 Attorney General William Barr indicated last summer that he intended to resume the use of the death penalty at the federal level, using the drug pentobarbital.